PowerClerk Support Center

 Locating the Connections feature

-Anyone in a Role with the Define Web Adapters privilege can create a Standard Web Adapter by opening the PROGRAM DESIGN menu and clicking on Connections.
-Please note: The Define Web Adapters privilege needs to be set by a CPR Admin, and you can request this privilege by contacting PowerClerk’s Support Team through the Ticket System.
+Anyone in a Role with the Define Web Connectors privilege can create a Web Connector by opening the PROGRAM DESIGN menu and clicking on Connections.
+Please note: The Define Web Connectors privilege needs to be set by a CPR Admin, and you can request this privilege by contacting PowerClerk’s Support Team through the Ticket System.

 Locating the Connections feature